Santiago-GomezM/Mesh-size-equivalence/README.md

 geometrically equivalent when particles are anisotropic.

 This work develops a geometric and probabilistic framework to:
-- model particle passage as a function of particle shape, orientation, and aperture geometry,
+- Model particle passage as a function of particle shape, orientation, and aperture geometry,
-- compute passage probabilities for ellipsoidal particles,
+- Compute passage probabilities for ellipsoidal particles,
-- define probability–preserving size equivalence between different opening geometries,
+- Define probability–preserving size equivalence between different opening geometries,
-- correct fragment size distributions obtained from heterogeneous screening systems.
+- Correct fragment size distributions obtained from heterogeneous screening systems.

 Particles are modeled as triaxial ellipsoids with uniformly distributed